 - Neat URL: Cleans URLs, removing parameters such as Google Analytics’ utm parameters.
-(ESSENTIAL for ANONYMITY; available for Firefox)
+(ESSENTIAL for ANONYMITY; available for Firefox, Chrome)

 - Bypass Paywalls: Let’s say you are a researcher and one of your sources is an article in the Washington Post.
 Would you subscribe, only for that one article?
-Yes, we thought so, too 😉 (available for Firefox and Chrome).
+Yes, we thought so, too 😉 (available for Firefox, Chrome and Edge).